The Minimum Wage in Texas

 Pursuing a case about wage and hour laws disputes can be particularly challenging, just because the laws themselves are so complex.
 There are many distinct nuances for exempt and nonexempt classifications, and employers will try to excuse away their behavior.

-Fortunately, the team at the Hommel Law Firm has both the knowledge and the experience to assess whether their information is false or even illegal.
+Fortunately, the Hommel Law Firm has both the knowledge and the experience to assess whether their information is false or even illegal.
 A wage and hour law attorney in Tyler can even check to make sure your job has not been reclassified just so your employer could pay you at a lesser wage and overtime.